 MGE has transitioned to a new software system for use in risk minimization.
-MGE’s environmental team oversees hundreds of routine monitoring, record- keeping and reporting tasks, some of which occur every week.
-In the past, these were tracked on multiple different servers to manage the data and deadlines as the tasks were assigned to and tracked for employees across several departments.
+MGE’s Environmental Affairs team oversees hundreds of routine monitoring, record-keeping and reporting tasks, some of which occur every week.
+In the past, these were tracked on multiple servers to manage the data and deadlines as the tasks were assigned to and tracked for employees across several departments.

 The new system provides MGE with better and quicker access to the status of compliance activities and improved information for resource planning.
 It also improves our reporting performance.
 This leads to more efficient use of time, better alignment of information management processes and simplified training for turnover or responsibility transfers.

 In 2017, MGE expanded the scope of our renewed five-year contract with the Wisconsin Department of Natural Resources for Green Tier certification, which recognizes environmental leadership.
 Our primary goal in the expanded contract is to cover all MGE operations under our Environmental Management System (EMS).
 An EMS is a continuous improvement process that evaluates, prioritizes and manages environmental risks.

 MGE previously used an EMS at our Blount Generating Station.
 The expanded scope of our EMS captures environmental improvements across the company and further demonstrates our commitment to goal-setting and environmental accountability.

 As part of our EMS expansion, MGE’s Sustainability Steering Team developed environmental goals, targets and action plans for 2020-2021.
 These were informed by MGE’s Environmental and Sustainability Policy and work done by staff in our operations areas to evaluate and rank MGE’s operational environmental impacts.
 Progress on these initiatives includes having:

 - Implemented a corporate expansion of MGE’s EMS that meets Wisconsin Green Tier requirements.